secwest/Install-PwsShim/README.md

-# PWS PowerShell Invokation Shim
+# PWS PowerShell Launch Shim

 `pws.cmd` is a small batch wrapper plus a one-time installer that standardises two PowerShell launch patterns and places them on every shell in